- Coronavirus Vaccine Q&A

 Yes, very much so.
 During the studies, the vaccine prevented sickness from coronavirus 95% of the time.
 You almost can't do any better than that.
 Vaccines we have for other diseases have been incredibly successful, and this one is even better.
 By a lot.
 It's not often we see this kind effectiveness in fighting disease.

-Scientists tested the vaccine on adults of different ages, genders, races, and ethnicities, and the results were the same across the board.
+Scientists tested the vaccine on people of different ages, genders, races, and ethnicities, and the results were the same across the board.
 They're still testing the vaccine on children.
-It's not yet approved for anyone under age 16.
+It's not yet approved for anyone under age 12.

 Is it safe?